kodi-game/game.libretro.ecwolf/README.md

 ### Description

-ECWolf is an advanced source port for Wolfenstein 3D, Spear of Destiny, and Super 3D Noah&apos;s Ark based off of the Wolf4SDL code base.
+ECWolf is an advanced source port for Wolfenstein 3D, Spear of Destiny, and Super 3D Noah's Ark based off of the Wolf4SDL code base.

 ### License